-This proportion of younger children in Kingston upon Thames is slightly higher than the general population in England where the 0 to 4 age group accounts for 6.3% of the total population.
-In Kingston the 0 to 4 age group account for 6.9% of the borough population.
-5 to 9 year olds also show a similar trend accounting for 6.4% of the Kingston population compared to 6.0% of the general population of England.
-The 2014 mid-year estimates do show however that the 10 to 14 and 15 to 19 age groups are slightly lower in Kingston when compared to the national population.
-Proportionally the 0 to 18 year group (under-19s) in Kingston is slightly greater at 22.7% than the proportion of the national population that this age group accounts for (22.5%).
+This proportion of younger children in Richmond upon Thames is slightly higher than the general population in England where the 0 to 4 age group accounts for 6.3% of the total population.
+Five to 9 year olds also show a similar trend accounting for 6.7% of the Richmond population compared to 6.0% of the general population of England.
+The 2014 mid-year estimates show however that the 10 to 14 and 15 to 19 age groups are slightly lower in Richmond when compared to the national population.
+Proportionally the 0 to 18 year group in Richmond is greater at 23.5% than the proportion of the national population that this age group accounts for (22.5%).